AmirulAzam007/Assignment-003/README.md

-1. Difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll
+1. Difference Between getElementById, getElementsByClassName, and querySelector / querySelectorAll

+getElementById
-getElementById: Returns a single element with the specified ID.
-It’s very fast and straightforward, but only works for IDs.
+Retrieves a single element by its unique ID.
+Fast and simple, but limited to IDs only.

+getElementsByClassName
-getElementsByClassName: Returns a live collection of all elements with a specific class.
-Live means it automatically updates if the DOM changes.
+Returns a live collection of all elements with the specified class.
+Updates automatically if the DOM changes.

+querySelector
-querySelector: Returns the first element that matches any CSS selector (ID, class, tag, etc.).
+Returns the first element matching any CSS selector (ID, class, tag, or attribute).

+querySelectorAll
-querySelectorAll: Returns all elements that match a CSS selector as a static NodeList (doesn’t change if the DOM changes).
+Returns all elements matching a CSS selector as a static NodeList (does not automatically update if the DOM changes).

 Example:

 const myId = document.getElementById("myId");
 const myClass = document.getElementsByClassName("myClass");
-const firstQuery = document.querySelector(".myClass");
+const firstMatch = document.querySelector(".myClass");
-const allQuery = document.querySelectorAll(".myClass");
+const allMatches = document.querySelectorAll(".myClass");
 2. Creating and Inserting a New Element

-To add new elements dynamically:
+To dynamically add elements to the DOM:

 Create the element:

 const newDiv = document.createElement("div");

-Add content or attributes:
+Add content and attributes:

 newDiv.innerText = "Hello World";
 newDiv.classList.add("card");